Heinrich Bullinger: Impact on England

 Bullinger opened Zürich to Protestant fugitives from religious persecution in other countries.
-After the passing of the Six Articles in 1539 by Henry VIII of England, and again during the rule of Mary I of England from 1553 to 1558, Bullinger accepted many English fugitives.
+After the passing of the Six Articles in 1539 by Henry VIII of England, and again during the rule of Mary I from 1553 to 1558, Bullinger accepted many English fugitives.
 When the English fugitives returned to England after the death of Mary I, Bullinger's writings found a broad distribution in England.
 In England, from 1550 to 1560, there were 77 editions of Bullinger's Latin Decades and 137 editions of their vernacular translation House Book, a treatise in pastoral theology.
 In comparison, Calvin's Institutes had two editions in England during the same time.
 By 1586, John Whitgift, the Archbishop of Canterbury, ordered all non-graduate ordinands to buy and read Bullinger's Decades.
 Due to his involvement and correspondence with the English Reformers, some historians count Bullinger together with Bucer as the most influential theologian of the English Reformation.

 Two of the English fugitives were John and Anne Hooper.
 Anne eventually became Bullinger's correspondent and in 1546, Bullinger became the godfather of Hooper's daughter during her infant baptism.
 Bullinger also accepted fugitives from northern Italy and France, especially after the St. Bartholomew's Day Massacre.
 Johann Pestalozzi was a descendant of the Italian fugitives.